 During this tour of Manhattan’s bustling Wall Street, you’ll not only get close to the action by seeing some of the world’s most famous financial landmarks, but you’ll also learn four centuries-worth of Wall Street history, starting from its humble beginnings as a Dutch trading post all the way to its present-day status at the heart of the finance world.
 Your tour guide will take you to the New York Stock Exchange, Federal Hall, House of Morgan, Deutsche Bank, Goldman Sachs, Lehman Brothers, the Federal Reserve, the Charging Bull and Trinity Church.
-The tour will begin outside 15 Broad Street, which is next to the Hermes store and across from the New York Stock Exchange.
+The tour will begin outside 15 Broad Street, which is next to the Hermès store and across from the New York Stock Exchange.

 On the Mafia Food Tour, visitors can walk in the shoes of a retired New York City police officer.
-Dennis, the former police officer, takes those infatuated with crime, mystery and Italian food through historical Little Italy and the Lower East Side, dishing on real crime stories and the notorious five families.
+Dennis, the former police officer, takes those infatuated with crime, mystery and Italian food through historical Little Italy and the Lower East Side, dishing up real crime stories and tales of the notorious five families.
 You’ll wander to the old haunts of Colombo and Gambino families – from red sauce joints to nightclubs – all the while making pit stops to nosh on cannolis piped with silky cream, fresh mozzarella and slices of pizza sprinkled with pepperoni cups.
 The meeting point for this tour is the W Hotel in Union Square.

 Take a drive through the evolution of hip-hop in Manhattan and the Bronx, cruising past the Graffiti Hall of Fame, the Apollo Theater and a slew of other music venues.
 Each bus tour is led by a different musician; in the past, leaders have included GrandMaster Caz, Kurtis Blow, Rahiem and Reggie Reg.
 The artists bring groups past their old stomping grounds, providing personal histories about their experiences in the hip-hop world.
 The four-hour tour starts at 109 East 59th Street, by the Oxford Café.